Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 This makes it a perilous situation, as improbable as it is.

-On top of this, the air-fuel ratio won’t function as it should.
-This often leads to internal dirt and damage, causing further (expensive) issues.
+On top of this, the air-fuel ratio won’t operate as it should.
+This often leads to internal grime and damage, causing further (expensive) issues.

 Try cleaning the throttle body plate, as I mentioned above.
 In some cases, this might fix the issue.

-Otherwise, you could either go to a mechanic (which I recommend!) or order the parts to your home.
+Otherwise, you could either go to a mechanic (which I suggest!) or order the parts to your home.
 If you know your way around cars, you can probably replace them yourself.

-Always take extra care when working with electronics.
+Always take additional care when working with electronics.
 Remember to disconnect the car’s 12-Volt battery!

 Failing that, you could always ask a well-informed friend for some assistance!

-Stay safe out there, and if your ETC light comes on while driving, it’s best to pull over and get help!
+Stay safe out there, and if your ETC light comes on while driving, it’s best to pull over and get assistance!

 You Might Love These